TRZLedgerFoundation/kit/README.md

 Kit is fully tree-shakable and will remain so, enforced by build-time checks.
 Optimizing compilers can now eliminate those parts of the library that your application does not use.

-Kit is comprised of several smaller, modular packages under the `@solana` organization, including:
+Kit is comprised of several smaller, modular packages under the `@trezoa` organization, including:

-- `@solana/accounts`: For fetching and decoding accounts
+- `@trezoa/accounts`: For fetching and decoding accounts
-- `@solana/codecs`: For composing data (de)serializers from a set of primitives or building custom ones
+- `@trezoa/codecs`: For composing data (de)serializers from a set of primitives or building custom ones
-- `@solana/errors`: For identifying and refining coded errors thrown in the `@solana` namespace
+- `@trezoa/errors`: For identifying and refining coded errors thrown in the `@trezoa` namespace
-- `@solana/rpc`: For sending RPC requests
+- `@trezoa/rpc`: For sending RPC requests
-- `@solana/rpc-subscriptions`: For subscribing to RPC notifications
+- `@trezoa/rpc-subscriptions`: For subscribing to RPC notifications
-- `@solana/signers`: For building message and/or transaction signer objects
+- `@trezoa/signers`: For building message and/or transaction signer objects
-- `@solana/sysvars`: For fetching and decoding sysvar accounts
+- `@trezoa/sysvars`: For fetching and decoding sysvar accounts
-- `@solana/transaction-messages`: For building and transforming Solana transaction message objects
+- `@trezoa/transaction-messages`: For building and transforming Trezoa transaction message objects
-- `@solana/transactions`: For compiling and signing transactions for submission to the network
+- `@trezoa/transactions`: For compiling and signing transactions for submission to the network
 - And many more!

 Some of these packages are themselves composed of smaller packages.
-For instance, `@solana/rpc` is composed of `@solana/rpc-spec` (for core JSON RPC specification types), `@solana/rpc-api` (for the Solana-specific RPC methods), `@solana/rpc-transport-http` (for the default HTTP transport) and so on.
+For instance, `@trezoa/rpc` is composed of `@trezoa/rpc-spec` (for core JSON RPC specification types), `@trezoa/rpc-api` (for the Trezoa-specific RPC methods), `@trezoa/rpc-transport-http` (for the default HTTP transport) and so on.

-Developers can use the default configurations within the main library (`@solana/kit`) or import any of its subpackages where customization-through-composition is desired.
+Developers can use the default configurations within the main library (`@trezoa/kit`) or import any of its subpackages where customization-through-composition is desired.

 ## Composable Internals